Skip to main content

 Ensure Adoption

 One of the biggest hangups for HR software implementations is resistance to change.
-To overcome this, you’ll have to promote adoption of the software and outline its benefits and potential to make people’s jobs easier.
+To overcome this, you’ll have to promote the adoption of the software and outline its benefits and potential to make people’s jobs easier.

 "Launch the system to managers first to give them a chance to familiarize themselves with the software.
 Their teams will come to them with questions as the first point of call, so you want to make sure they’re prepared."